makrai/notes/qiu2003-pretrained-nlp-survey.md

   e.g. syntactic structure [146, 161] or semantic relation [111]
 * more straightforward [is] self-attention mechanism

-#### Analysis Both convolutional and sequential models learn the contextual
+#### Analysis.
+Both convolutional and sequential models learn the contextual

 * Transformer is easy to overfit on small or modestly-sized datasets [130, 49]
   49. Qipeng Guo, Xipeng Qiu, Pengfei Liu, Yunfan Shao, Xiangyang Xue, and